 Apply for Graduate Awards - Master's Candidates and Performance Certificate

 Financial Assistance: The Music Department offers graduate assistantships, which pay tuition plus a stipend, and graduate tuition grants without stipend.
 To be eligible, students need a grade-point average of at least 3.0.
-Applications must be received by March 31 for the following academic year.
+Applications and auditions music be must be received and completed by last posted audition date prior to your anticipated enrollment at Cleveland State University.
 Application forms are available from the Department of Music.
 Further details on requirements and service obligations are in the music department’s Graduate Student Handbook.
 Students are encouraged to audition for the Graduate String Quartet and the Graduate Woodwind Quintet.

 Formal Notification of Acceptance: After a review of applicants' transcripts and supportive documents relevant to the intended major track, the Music Department makes its recommendation for acceptance to the Graduate Program in Music to the College of Graduate Studies.
 The Graduate College sends successful applicants the notification of acceptance.